ip a

 Once you have configured both servers, ping one server from the other.
 If it works, you know you have a working vRack.
 If it does not, contact OVHcloud US support and send them the configuration files and results of your failed ping test.

-Having read this article, you should now know how to perform basic networking tests in rescue mode for your failover IPs and vRack.
+Having read this article, you should now know how to perform basic networking tests in rescue mode for your additional IPs and vRack.